Part Four

 Erëmirë Krasniqi: Was he your neighbor?

-Then we went, we got onto the train, there were many people with disabilities, on wheelchairs on the train.
-When we got on the train, they came, the controllers, what do I know, searching the train.
+Then we went, we got into the train, there were many people with disabilities, on wheelchairs on the train.
+When we got in the train, they came, the controllers, what do I know, searching the train.
 “What do you have here?”
 I said, “What would I have?”
 They searched me, I had a hundred dinars, they took 50 from me, they left 50, that was it.
 When we got off the train, there were mines on both sides of the train, so we had to walk on the railroad.
-I got out there, we went to Bllaca.
-In Bllaca, it was all muddy, rain, the river flowed there.
+When I got out there, we went to Bllace.
+In Bllace, it was all muddy, raining, and the river flowed there.
 What could we do?
-I told my son, “You are in better conditions than me, find some long sticks.
-Me and my brother took them and made like a kennel, we closed it with plastic to protect us from the rain.
+I told my son, “You are in better condition than me, find some long sticks.
+My brother and I took them and made them into a kennel.
+We closed it with plastic to protect us from the rain.

 We got in there, I saw my [maternal] uncles, they’re from Gllavnik, they were there.
 “What’s wrong, Hysni?”
 I told them.
 They took me to a team of French doctors.
-They checked up on me and gave me some pills.
-We stayed there for a night.
+They checked me from head to toe and gave me some pills.
+We stayed there for one day and one night.
 That day Fatmir Sejdiu came.
 When he saw me, he said, “You too, Hysni?”
-I said, “Yes.”
+I said, “Yes.
+Along with you.”
 “Don’t worry,” he said, “It will be okay.”

 After a while, a commission from Geneva came, they saw what kind of life we had there.
 Buses came from Skopje and they got us in there like animals, the windows were closed, the temperature was probably up to 30, 40 degrees.
-The children vomited, I told the driver, “Open the windows.”
+The children used to throw up, so I told the driver, “Open the windows.”
 He said, “No, no, I can’t open the windows.”
-They took us to a place called Mojane, it was called Kodrat e Gjarpinjëve [The Snake Hills].
-The former English KFOR[1] was there with their tent.
+They took us to a place called Mojane, it was called Kodrat e Gjarpinjëve [The Snakes’ Hills].
+The former English KFOR was there with their tent.
 We went down there.
 Some wide but short tents.
 They gave us chocolates, biscuits and milk and water, nothing else and canned bread.
 The people started to get constipated.

-Now let’s see, what do I know, European Union.
+And they see it, what do I know, the European Union.
 A team from Turkey came, he was called Demir Eli, the leader of the Turks, Demir Eli, came down to our camp by helicopter.
-He went down there, he saw the situation as it was.
+He went down there, he saw what the situation was like.
 After two days, they made a kitchen.
 We had breakfast, soup and meat and everything, as well as lunch and dinner.
 Then, {cough} sorry, then it was done, it was very well done, but we didn’t have a place to shower.

 We got on the bus and went to Lic.
-We went to Lic and they welcomed us, they only hadn’t laid the red carpet for us.
+We went to Lic and they welcomed us so well, the only thing missing was a red carpet for us.
 When we got into a huge hall, elderly women, 70-80 years old were serving us, I felt bad.
 They brought us soup, bread, cigarettes, stuff, they gave me a pack of cigarettes.
 I said, “I don’t smoke.”
 They were surprised.
 “You don’t?”
 Everybody smoked.
 I said, “I never did.”
 We waited there until they found us rooms to sleep in.
-The moment we got in, there was a bag with women’s stuff there.
+The moment we got in, there was a bag with women’s clothes there.
 She said, “This is your room.”
 My wife said, “This is occupied.”
 “No, no,” she said, “It’s not occupied, this bag is for you.”
-Then we stayed there, within two days our children came, yes. (cries)
+Then we stayed there, and within two days our children came, yes. (cries)

 Erëmirë Krasniqi: Your eldest went to Greece.